“Si, she cook and cleans. What more do you need her to do?”

 “Cousin!
 You’ve grown.”
 Diego jumped up from the couch and embraced his not so little cousin.
 He hadn’t seen her since they had moved here.

 After seeing her, he did wonder whether she would be right for the job.
-Her looks have got no parallel, those bright emerald eyes were hypnotising.
+Her looks were something else, those bright emerald eyes were hypnotising.
 Perhaps he was sending an innocent lamb into a lions den.

 “Zia did you mention to Siena who she would be working for?”
 Diego stared blankly at his aunt.

 “Yes, a young family.”
-Aunt Maria bit back, giving Diego a look, as if to say be quiet.
+Aunt Maria bit back, giving Diego a look to say be quiet.

 Diego looked over at his young cousin once more, she had no idea she would be working for a single man.
 He would have to brief her on the way to the interview.